Deletecat/ds-flashcart-guide/docs/carts/ace3ds_plus_r4ils.md

 Another place to download this from is r4isdhc.com.cn - though this contains a pirated GBA bios and it does not include \_DS\_MENU.dat, meaning it won't work on some carts

 As mentioned before, if you want the emulators, I would suggest using Twilight Menu ++ instead as it is still maintained!

-### Twilight menu ++

-This cart supports twilight menu ++!
-You can install it by following these instructions: [https://wiki.ds-homebrew.com/twilightmenu/installing-flashcard](https://wiki.ds-homebrew.com/twilightmenu/installing-flashcard)

-While I don't really use twilight menu ++ on my flashcards, if you want to play some [*supported* dsiware](https://github.com/DS-Homebrew/TWiLightMenu/blob/master/universal/include/compatibleDSiWareMap.h), it's definitely an option to look into!
-Best part about Twilight menu ++ is that it is in active development, meaning that more dsiware will be supported in the future!

-Twilight menu ++ also bundles in some emulators for consoles if that interests you

 ## Patching your games